 Stop for a drink at Panama 66, a Balboa Park bar and restaurant.
 Enjoy lots of local beers on tap, California wine, craft cocktails, and food made with local ingredients, all in an art-filled outdoor setting.

-Visitors would likely not guess that the San Diego Art Institute, today an experimental contemporary art center, was originally founded as the San Diego Business Man's Art Club.
-In 1950, the organization adopted its current name, and in 1953, accepted its first women.
+Visitors would likely not guess that the Institute of Contemporary Art, San Diego (Formerly San Diego Art Institute), today an experimental contemporary art center, was originally founded as the San Diego Business Man's Art Club.
+In 1950, the organization adopted its current name, and in 1953, accepted its first woman.

 Have you heard California Tower bells marking the hour or chiming a pleasant tune?
 These notes aren't coming from actual bells, but from chimes controlled by an electric carillon.
 End your day with a Tower Tour to learn more about the instrument...and take in the spectacular view!